WilmeRWubS/OmbiChecker/README.md

 - Checks TMDb for each movie
 - Detects Digital or Physical releases only
 - Classifies as Yes, Soon, TBD, or No
 - Sortable results (Title, Type, Date, Status)
+- Export to nice looking html file

 Usage
 1. Install requirements: